maziac/DeZog/README.md

 Please note: Daren creates an SD card image that is loaded when CSpect is started.
 For many projects this is not necessary as you can transfer .nex and .sna files directly from DeZog to CSpect.

-### Patricia Curtis

-Date: Sep-2020, DeZog 1.4

-A great tutorial by [Patricia Curtis](https://luckyredfish.com/who-am-i/) describing the setup with [sjasmplus, CSpect and DeZog](https://luckyredfish.com/coding-for-the-spectrum-next-emulator-cspect/).

 ## ZEsarUX/DeZog

+### L BREAK into program, 0:1

+Date: Aug-2020, DeZog 1.4

+And here is another shorter **tutorial by Dean Belfield** ([L BREAK into program, 0:1](http://www.breakintoprogram.co.uk/programming/assembly-language/z80/z80-development-toolchain)).
+For this one you don't need to compile ZEsarUX by yourself.

 ### Cesar Wagener Moriana